πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 3 lines

-Computing "the sum of 1 to 10" without a loop is also painful.
+Computing "the sum from 1 to 10" without a loop is just as painful.

 // Without loop: manually add each number